 With origins in Bourbon County, Kentucky, the production of bourbon has since expanded across numerous states with bottles of various flavors and price points available.
 Here are the best bourbons to drink today.

 Henry McKenna Single Barrel Bourbon

 From Heaven Hill Distillery, this Henry Mckenna bourbon was named "Best in Show" at the 2019 San Francisco World Spirits Competition, and with good reason.
-Aged in oak barrels, this bourbon is the only extra-aged bottled-in-bond single barrel bourbon for a smooth, high-quality taste.
+Aged in oak barrels, this bourbon is the only extra-aged bottled-in-bond single barrel bourbon available and offers a smooth, sumptuous, structured flavor profile.

 Xania Woodman, bar manager and lead bartender at O.P.
 Rockwell Cocktail Lounge & Music Hall, describes the 10-year-old bourbon as rich and buttery, "like butterscotch candy," but with an appreciable bite.
 And for all its attributes, the price point isn't as exorbitant as some other celebrated bourbons.
 “It just goes to show you,” says Woodman, “that an astronomical price doesn't necessarily indicate actual quality.”